 Here comes the harsh bit: why should funeral celebrants who have invested time and money in training and professional development, not to mention hours of work honing their writing skills and developing their information collecting systems, give you the products of that investment for free?

 Yes, celebrants in general are a supportive bunch, and yes, I’m generally the first to jump in and help someone who needs it (particularly when it comes to Marriage Act questions), but to be honest I’m starting to get resentful of these requests, and I think people need to be mindful of what they’re asking for.
 It’s one of the reasons Josh and I developed the Celebrant Institute in the first place, so that we could be remunerated for the time and effort we put in to helping other celebrants succeed.
 (And yes, you can download my funeral document templates from the Celebrant Institute Shop; I’m okay with handing them over if you’re paying for them!)

 So please, if you think you might ever want to do a funeral, even if it’s only if you’re asked by someone special, go do some training so you’re prepared when the day comes.

-(As an aside, I insist my Cert IV students, most of whom are doing the course to hecome marriage celebrants, do two funeral units as part of their general Cert IV training.
-I don’t provide training for people who want to be full-time funeral celebrants, but I do provide enough information for marriage celebrants who may one day be called upon to perform a funeral; by the end of my course they will have a booking form and some sample scripts, and they will have written four funeral ceremonies and performed two.
+(As an aside, I insist my Cert IV students, most of whom are doing the course to hecome marriage celebrants, do a funeral unit as part of their general Cert IV training.
+I don’t provide intensive training for people who want to be full-time funeral celebrants, but I do provide enough information for marriage celebrants who may one day be called upon to perform a funeral; by the end of my course they will have a booking form and some sample scripts, and they will have written four funeral ceremonies and performed two.
 There’s enough there that they won’t need to ask anyone else for their hard-earned IP.)